 Since there is an odd of hitting that could lead to piercing it, pack it properly to avoid mess inside your luggage.
 The cans should not be capable of moving; pack these tightly.
 And finally, be confirm that there are no combustible items next to it.
 However, when people are in a hurry, such information might get neglected.
 But you should not pack any combustible items, for example, matches or lighter, nearby to your aerosol items.

 The regulations for traveling with aerosol cans are pretty straight.
 As long as you make sure that you have followed the rules properly and are careful with your packing, there is no reason to concern any aerosol that could blast when traveling.

+The passengers are traveling with an aerosol can of specific description that could be deodorant, shaving foam, or even sunscreen cream.
+You need not worry about aerosol cans.
 However, these aerosol cans have a few severe rules and regulations that you must firmly follow.
 I hope now you know will aerosol cans explode in checked luggage or not.

 1.Why Is There A Cautionary On Aerosol Cans About Not Driving The Can In A Fire?

 Ans: We should not put Aerosol cans in fires otherwise heated locations since they may explode, and the fuel might be flammable.
 Highly pressurized cans might also burst if these are placed in a trash compactor.

 2.Can You Put A Can Of Lysol In Checking Luggage?